Tuatarian/DownsideUp/README.md

 # DownsideUp

-This is a game I am developing for Android, Windows 10, and possibly Linux, MacOS, and iOS.
-The game is designed for android, and will likely play best there
+This game is available on PC, I may make an android port for learning reasons, or I may ditch this and move on to another idea.
+I think this game has potential, but I don't know if I will continue working on it